roffe/k8s-sslmate/README.md

 ````

 #### 01-configmap.yaml
 Edit to suit your needs.
-The mapping is very simple where the domain name is the key and a comma separated list after is the namespaces to deploy the CERT to.
+The mapping is very simple where the domain name is the key and a comma separated list after is the namespaces to deploy the CERTs to.
 ```
 kubectl create -f manifests/01-configmap.yaml
 ```